Role Product Designer · Sole on 2023 revamp

 Enjin prototype flow map: full user journey across all three products Prototype flow · Full user journey

 The site had users.
 It did not have active users.
 People signed up and did not come back to apply, post, or participate.
-Retention was low and no analytics existed to say exactly where people dropped off or why.
+Engagement was thin, and we had no instrumented analytics to identify where people dropped off or why.

 The brief was to find out why, with qualitative evidence as the only tool available.

-When I asked which sites they actually used for job hunting, LinkedIn and GaijinPot dominated.
+Familiarity gravity.
+When asked which sites they actually used for job hunting, LinkedIn and GaijinPot dominated.
 For social, Facebook and Instagram.
-The shape of a familiar interface already lived in their heads.
-Ours did not match it.
+Their habits set the interface expectations we were not meeting.

 01